 The Accreditation Commission of the AHPGS discussed the procedural documents and the vote of the expert group regarding the Assessment Report.
-The Master study program requires the obtainment of 36 credit hours according to the internal credit hour system.
-The regulated study period in the program "Clinical Laboratory Sciences" is two years.
-The program includes 10 required general courses and elective specialized tracks in clinical microbiology (5 courses), hematology (4 courses), and clinical chemistry (5 courses).
+The Master study program requires the obtainment of 45 credit hours according to the internal credit hour system.
+The regulated study period in the program "Infection Prevention and Control" is two years.
+The program comprises 15 modules, out of which 9 are obligatory and 6 are compulsory optional modules.
 The language of instruction is English.
-The Master study program "Clinical Laboratory Sciences" is completed with awarding of the academic degree "Master of Clinical Laboratory Sciences".
+The Master study program "Infection Prevention and Control" is completed with awarding of the academic degree "Master of Infection Prevention and Control".
 Admission takes place every spring semester.
-The first cohort of students was admitted to the study program in the academic year 2023/2024.
+The first cohort of students was admitted to the study program in the academic year 2019/2020.